tuantran1810/ClassicCSProblemWithPython/README.md

 # ClassicCSProblemWithPython
-This is my repo for practicing
+This is my repo for practicing while reading the book "Classic Computer Science Problems in Python" - Manning Publisher: https://www.manning.com/books/classic-computer-science-problems-in-python